 We won’t blame you if you think we added this game by mistake.

 One of the biggest and most successful games of the decade did start as a -one-man project and that man was Markus Persson– or “Notch”.

-The imaginative sandbox game quickly grew in popularity and its iconic characters can now be seen on T-shirts, Legos, spin-off titles, and soon, a film by Warner Bros.
+The imaginative sandbox game quickly grew in popularity and its iconic characters can now be seen on T-shirts, Legos, clone armies, spin-off titles, and soon, a film by Warner Bros.

 Retro City Rampage

 Brian Provinciano designed this GTA-inspired game all on his own and launched it for PC in 2012.

 It received positive reviews for its hilarious parody of 80’s pop culture references and fun gameplay.

 Unlike a lot of one-man indie games, Provinciano even self-published physical copies of the game for both PS4 and PS Vita.